gnames/gnames.nvim/README.md

 # gnames.nvim

-Neovim plugin to highlight scientific names in with biological texts.
+Neovim plugin to highlight scientific names in biological texts.

 ## Prerequisites

-1. This plugin requires internet for name verification.
+1. This plugin requires Internet for name verification.

 2. The plugin uses a command line tool [gnfinder].
-You can install with [homebrew] if available on your system, or copy an executable for your operating system according to [instructions][gnfinder install].
+You can install with [homebrew] (if available on your system), or copy an executable for your operating system according to [instructions][gnfinder install].

     ```bash